Optimizing Instructions and Demonstrations for Multi-Stage Language Model Programs: Optimizers

-To \textbf{Update}, the partial assignments $[\iota_{1} \mapsto s_{1}', \ldots, \iota_{m} \mapsto s_{m}']$ and $[d_{1..k,1} \mapsto s_{1..k,1}', \ldots, d_{1..k,m} \mapsto s_{1..k,m}']$ are scored on a randomly selected mini-batch of B samples, and the scores are used to update the Estimator's priors over parameter quality.
+To \textbf{Initialize}, MIPRO bootstraps a set of $N$ few-shot example sets and instructions per module using the Bootstrap Demonstration and Grounding strategies respectively, found in \ref{sec:prompt_proposal}.
+Latent categorical variables representing the choice of few-shot examples and instructions for each module are initialized with a uniform prior.
+To \textbf{Propose}, we use the sampling rule from the Tree-structured Parzen Estimator \citep{bergstra2011algorithms} to select the instructions and few-shot examples used to parameterize $\Phi$.
+To \textbf{Update}, this parameterized $\Phi$ is scored on a randomly selected mini-batch of B samples, and the scores are used to update the Estimator's priors over parameter quality.
 To \textbf{ExtractOptimizedSets}, every $S$ steps, the candidate parameterizations of $\Phi$ with the highest mean score over trials is evaluated on the full train-set.
-At the end of the trials, the highest scoring fully evaluated parameterization is returned as the optimal assignment.
+At the end, the highest scoring fully evaluated parameterization is returned as the optimal assignment.